Blue Dolls

 The group was founded by their pianist Paolo Volante.
 The Blue Dolls' debut album, "Voilà les Dolls", contains only 6 tracks, 3 Italian songs of Trio Lescano and 3 Andrews Sisters' songs.
 In February 2007 they issued their second CD, "The Blue Dolls".
 In October 2011 they issued their third CD, "Mille Lire al Mese".

-The Blue Dolls are currently supported by a four-piece band featuring Paolo Volante on piano, Marco Parodi on guitar, Luca Rigazio on drums/percussion and upright bassist Riccardo Vigorè.
+The Blue Dolls are currently supported by a four-piece jazz swing band named The Blue Dolls Boys.